What is the tradition of marriage like in your country?

 We’ve got much more fascinating information on the rich cultural heritage of Malay weddings, and we can’t wait to share it with you.
 In addition, you’ll be motivated to continue learning Malay as a result of hearing this story.

-Malays use the phrase "Adat Bertunang" for this wedding stage.
-Before deciding on a wedding date, Malays have a tradition in which the groom's family elders visit the bride-to-be and her family.
-Generally, families have a small ceremony during which the bride's family members see and give her an engagement ring (traditionally placed on her finger by her mother) and other gifts.
+If she decides to accept, then a date for the engagement ceremony, or bertunang, can be agreed upon.
+Before deciding on a wedding date, Malays have a tradition in which the groom’s family elders visit the bride-to-be and her family.
+This is when the couple will exchange gifts, and a senior female representative of the groom’s family will present the bride with an engagement ring.
 In most cases, the purpose of this meeting is to set a date for the Solemnisation Ceremony as well as the gift or money given on top of the dowry.

-During this ceremony, they will discuss gifts, dowry, and the length of time the couple plans to be engaged before marriage.
+Bertunang is also a time for the business of the marriage contract and the amount of cash to be handed over in the duit hantaran, or dowry, to be ironed out.
+During this time, they will discuss gifts, dowry, and the length of time the couple plans to be engaged before marriage.
 As the future husband-to-be may or may not be in attendance, the future bride-to-be remains in her room while his family gives away gifts, including a dowry, to her.

-The most significant part of a marriage's celebration is the Akad Nikah, or Solemnization Ceremony.
+The most significant part of a marriage’s celebration is the Akad Nikah, or Solemnization Ceremony.
 Some couples prefer to have this done in the mosque, while others prefer it at the wedding reception.
-The newlyweds must have a guardian, generally the bride's father, grandpa, or brother; two male witnesses; dowry; and the solemnizer, who will conduct the ceremony.
+Traditionally, the solemnization ceremony is held at the bride’s house the day before the wedding and is attended by close family members and friends.
+It can also take place at an Islamic Religious Office or mosque.
+A kadhi officiates this, an Islamic official since akad nikah involves verses from the Quran.

 As a result, the solemnizer will instruct the groom on how to treat his future wife and confirm that the bride is happy being married.
 Then, when the groom is ready, he will lead him through the ceremony of getting married to his bride, asking the witnesses and others in attendance whether they accept his proposal.
 Finally, the couple will sign a marriage contract.